Bruh-Codes/TrustBlock/README.md

 # TrustBlock

-TrustBlock is a milestone-based escrow platform for structured crypto payments on Arbitrum.
+TrustBlock is a milestone-based escrow platform for structured crypto payments, implemented for both EVM and Stellar networks.

+## Dual Implementation

-The repository contains two main applications:
+This repository contains two implementations of TrustBlock:

+### EVM Version (Arbitrum)

 - `apps/smart-contracts`: upgradeable escrow contracts, read helpers, deployment modules, and tests
 - `apps/web`: the product UI, wallet connection flow, and escrow drafting interface

+### Stellar Version

+- `stellar-dApp/`: Complete Stellar implementation with Soroban smart contracts and frontend
+  - `contracts/`: Soroban smart contracts for escrow functionality
+  - `frontend/`: React-based frontend for Stellar wallet integration

 TrustBlock is being prepared as both an open-source project and a hackathon submission.
 This documentation is written to reflect the current implementation accurately, without claiming features that are not yet wired end to end.